PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 # Why?
 - Firmware updates are being pushed to my ECU-R without any notice or release notes
 - I want to prevent others from being able to shut down my PV installation
-- Most data (even more than the EMA cloud holds) is present and is being read from the ECU
+- All parameters (even more than the EMA cloud holds) is present and is being read from the ECU
 - Ability to privately own the produced data

 # Disadvantage